serverless/dashboard/docs/product/tags.md

 **Service Tags** - Service tags identify naming details about the underlying resources of your service.
 - `service.name` This a resource name for the service that your function or container is running in.
-For Serverless Framwork users this will combine your stage, service name, and function name. `console-node-http-api`
+For Serverless Framework users this will combine your stage, service name, and function name. `console-node-http-api`
 - `service.namespace` The serverless organization app service name assigned to this code.
-This can be specified as the service name in the `serverless.yaml` file or will be inherited based in your compute envirionment.
+This can be specified as the service name in the `serverless.yaml` file or will be inherited based in your compute environment.
 `console-node-http-api`

 ## Filters